-In early October, staff will be giving presentations at the City Hall for All event and the Kirkland Alliance of Neighborhoods (KAN) meeting to educate the public about the code update process and obtain public feedback.
-In mid-October, facilitated stakeholder meetings with the Master Builders Association and the Finn Hill Neighborhood Alliance are planned.
+In early October, staff will be giving presentations at the City Hall for All event and the Kirkland Alliance of Neighborhoods (KAN) meeting to educate the public about the code update process and obtain additional public feedback.
+All public comments and feedback obtained through outreach meetings and events will be compiled, synthesized and presented in the November 8 joint Planning Commission-Houghton Community Council meeting with any potential draft code changes that were informed by public outreach.